REFLEXIONES SOBRE TURISMO RESPONSABLE//ABOUT TOURISM RESPONSIBLE REFLECTIONS

 ocasión de poder ver esto o contemplar lo otro.

-río Shannon, o dedicar tiempo a practicar deporte, sin prestar ni unos minutos a la competición de trinos entre el Silon, Zampullín, el Zarapito y el Petirrojo en Pine Forest.Solo cuando te introduces de
+a escuchar la competición de trinos entre el Silon, Zampullín, el Zarapito y el Petirrojo

-nuevo en la jungla del asfalto y te dejas inmiscuir en el ronco sonido de los
+nuevo en la jungla del asfalto y, te dejas inmiscuir en el ronco sonido de los

 tu tiempo en contemplar los mensajes o noticias de tu móvil, ajeno a lo que ve,

 piensa y hace la persona que te acompaña, que seguramente hace lo mismo que tú.
+Solo entonces es cuando te lamentas que no has sido un viajero responsable, ya que,

-aunque solo fuese para hablar a los tuyos de lo visto y vivido, siempre que tu
+aunque solo fuese para hablar a los tuyos de lo visto y vivido, (siempre que tu

-interlocutor te acogiese, acompañase y escuchase, sin duda hubiese valido la
+interlocutor te acogiese, acompañase y escuchase), sin duda hubiese valido la

 pena.